 Recommended VR Accessories

 In order to keep sweat and oil from mucking up your headset, we recommend always using a VR Cover on your headset’s faceplate.
-These are usually absorbent; at the very least, they provide a cushion for your face to sit comfortably inside of the headset.
+These are usually absorbent and, at the very least, they provide a cushion for your face to sit comfortably inside of the headset.
 They’re also simple to set up and easy to wash, making them an ideal gift for any VR fan.

 Weighted fitness gear like weighted vests, ankle weights, and wrist weights add resistance to your aerobic VR exercise.
 In doing so, you can tune up the potential fitness benefit of any game you play by making your heart pump harder and making your muscles work harder to sustain the extra weight.
 These can be dangerous when handled improperly, so take the right precautions!